vahidinj/Machine_Learning/README.md

 - Python 3.x
 - Required Python packages (listed in `requirements.txt`)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
-Any feedback is also very welcomed and ecncouraged.
+Any feedback is also very welcomed and encouraged.